 Available at amazon.com, $24.99.

-Small Popsicle Molds That Are Perfect for Small Hands
+Small Popsicle Molds for Tiny Hands and Stomachs

 Bring new life to your baby’s favorite smoothie by pouring it into these tiny popsicle molds.
 Each holds 2/3 fluid ounce and has a stick with a drip guard to minimize drippy messes.
 Good for an afternoon snack, and great for teething.
 On a cold day, make it a bathtub treat!
 Also works with breast milk or formula for teething babies who aren't eating solids yet.